Physician Assistant Continuing Medical Education

 Side note: if you need a little help trying to figure it all out, we can help.

 That can be a tough pill to swallow, thinking that you may be the only thing standing between life and death for a patient; however, if you are self-aware and appreciate this fact, you will be able to realize when you do not know something, and know when to ask for consultation; you will also then realize what you need to learn more about.

 As I mentioned earlier in the article, one of the main missions for the physician assistant school that I attended, was to train new physician assistants who will be lifelong learners.

 I think this is an important task and goal for all healthcare providers.
-Continuing medical education along with courses such as the Clinical Greatness course can aid in lessening the learning curve when entering the field of medicine.
+Continuing medical education, along with courses and podcasts, can aid in lessening the learning curve when entering the field of medicine.

 Overall, the challenge of gaining the required physician assistant continuing medical education hours can be daunting.
 However, there are ample options including journals, self-assessment quizzes, certification programs such as PALS, ACLS, and BLS, and medical conference, which aid in getting these hours successfully.